CurryTang/TSGFM/README.md

 # Code and Datasets for *Text-space Graph Foundation Models: Comprehensive Benchmarks and New Insights*

+** Notes: we find a parameter error for previous evaluation for Prodigy, please see our updated results and new commands.
+(You must set the task to classification and use eval_only True for evaluation otherwise there will be some leakage problem)**

 This is the code repo accompanying our paper "Text-space Graph Foundation Models: Comprehensive Benchmarks and New Insights."

 We implement the following graph foundation model building blocks.